Manufactured By: Huss Maschinenfabrik – Bremen, Germany

 The Tidal Wave opened in 1980 in the northwest corner of Lagoon Lake.
 The location was previously the loading dock for the Showboat and later the Water Skeeters.
 A new loading dock for the Water Skeeters was built on the northeast corner of the lake which was accessed by a bridge going over the Wild Kingdom Train.
 A large metal gate (which had been in place since the days of the Showboat) remained until sometime around the late ’80s or early ’90s.
 It was removed and placed in a storage area or “bone yard” behind Pioneer Village.
 It could be seen there from the Lagoon Trail until vegetation grew up around it.

 The ride was completely dismantled, refurbished and repainted for the 2007 season.
+The ship was given a name “Pieces of Eight” which can be seen on the ship’s stern.
 The ramp leading up to the ride from the queue was also redone.

 In the very early days of the park, Lagoon Lake extended north beyond this point about to where the Baby Boats and Red Baron rides are today.